How can I use Strikingly just for my home page and keep all my directories?

 See details and related code.

 For other languages, try searching for "redirect just one page (language)."
-In generally, it is best to make the redirect from the back-end, rather than front-end.
+In general, it is best to make the redirect from the back-end, rather than the front-end.

 - Masked forwarding.